lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 Bitcoin's existence, people often just posted a "Bitcoin address" on their website and used it like a bank account.
-While this approach has numerous and very significant disadvantages (among other things, it means everyone can see ho wmuch money you are taking in) it nevertheless still works.
+While this approach has numerous and very significant disadvantages (among other things, it means everyone can see how much money you are taking in) it nevertheless still works.

-The slightly more sophisticated variation on this idea is to sign up for an account at a major cryptocurrency address, go to the account page, and generate a "deposit address".
-Some exchanges will even auto-convert incoming payments to fiat currency, if you tell them to.
+The slightly more sophisticated variation on this idea is to sign up for an account at a major cryptocurrency exchange (like Binance or Bitstamp), go to the account page, and generate a "deposit address".
+Some exchanges (such as Bitstamp) will even auto-convert incoming payments to fiat currency, if you tell them to.

-Unfortunately, while this approach is very quick and easy to set up, it potentially comes with major problems.
-Sooner or later you *will* outgrow it and need something more sophisticated.
+Unfortunately, while this approach is very quick and easy to set up, it comes with major drawbacks:
+* The whole world can see your incoming payments
+* You have to manually check the address (probably using a blockchain explorer website like Blockstream.info or Mempool.space) to see if a payment comes in
+* The address is permanently associated with "you", so anyone looking at your clients' transactions will see they did business with you, how often, and how much money they spent

+Even if this very rudimentary approach does the trick for the moment, sooner or later you *will* outgrow it and need something more sophisticated.
 Therefore, let's look at the "real" options.

 #### Apps To Accept Bitcoin: Probably The Simplest Way That Works